Dr Emma Sheppard

 Profile

 Emma is a Sociologist working in Critical Disability Studies.
 Her work explores disability and time alongside queer and crip theories.
-Her broader research interests encompass accessible teaching and research, and creative research methods.
+Her broader research interests encompass accessible and trauma-informed approaches to teaching and research, and creative research methods.

 Research

-Her current project explores notions of “a good life” through the lens of queer-crip futurity, and engages with creative methods in the form of an asynchronous quilting circle.
+• Exploring notions of “a good life” through the lens of queer-crip futurity, using with creative methods in the form of an asynchronous quilting circle.

 Publications